jbaragry/mcpi-scratch/README.md

 * Minecraft Pi Edition
 * CraftBukkit server with the RaspberryJuice mod

-A more detailed description of how it works is provided in [this blog entry]()
+A more detailed description of how it works is provided in [this blog entry](http://niphophila.blogspot.com/2014/09/mcpi-scratch-scratch-extension.html)

 You might also want to have a look at the documentation at ScriptCraft which has a nice [The Young Person's Guide to Programming in Minecraft](https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md).
 It has lots of general tips, for example on how to set up a flat world in CraftBukkit, before getting into its own javascript specific API.

+See also the excellent set of tutorials for [programming with the Pi Edition API](http://www.stuffaboutcode.com/2013/04/minecraft-pi-edition-api-tutorial.html).
+Its written for Python but the information can be easily applied to Scratch.

-You will also want to keep this [reference for block IDs and metadata]() handy.
+You will also want to keep this [reference for block IDs and metadata](http://www.stuffaboutcode.com/p/minecraft-api-reference.html) handy.

 Everything is (c) Jason Baragry licensed under CC-BY-SA (Creative commons by attribution)